-There’s never been a better time to try vegan food – it’s delicious, it’s healthful, and it’s all around you!
-From children to grandparents and couch potatoes to athletes, millions of Americans are choosing to eat a plant-based diet.
+There has never been a better time to try plant-based food – it’s delicious, it’s healthful, and it’s all around you!
+From children to grandparents and couch potatoes to athletes, millions of people are choosing to eat a vegan diet.
 Maybe you’ve thought about it too.
 If you’re curious about vegan living or just want to try new foods, browse this website for inspiration and resources to help.

 To learn more about vegan options when eating out in the Fresno, California area, please visit the Where to Eat section.
 Be sure to also check out the Grocery Store section for more good spots for purchasing vegan products.